shroffsagar/agentic-code-review-and-refinement/README.md

      - Rate limiting is properly handled
      - Error handling and retries are implemented

-2. As a developer, I want to retrieve PR diffs so that I can analyze code changes.
+2. As a developer, I want to manage PR comments and commits so that I can provide feedback and implement changes.
    - Acceptance Criteria:
-     - PR diff retrieval is implemented using GitHub API
-     - Diffs are properly parsed and structured
-     - File changes are correctly identified
-     - Binary files are handled appropriately

-### Phase 3: Review Comment System
-- [ ] Review comment posting system
-- [ ] Comment resolution tracking
-- [ ] Code commit automation
-- [ ] GitHub Actions review workflow configuration
-- [ ] Comment threading and organization
-- [ ] Review state persistence

-**Stories:**
-1. As a code reviewer, I want to post inline review comments so that I can provide specific feedback on code changes.
-   - Acceptance Criteria:
-     - Inline comments can be posted on specific lines of code
+     - Inline review comments can be created and managed
-     - Comments support markdown formatting
+     - Comments support markdown formatting and code snippets
-     - Comments can include code snippets
-     - Comments are properly threaded and organized

-2. As a developer, I want to track the status of review comments so that I can manage the review process effectively.
-   - Acceptance Criteria:
-     - Comment resolution status is tracked
-     - Resolved comments are visually distinct
-     - Review state is persisted between sessions
+     - Code changes can be committed and pushed
-     - Review progress can be monitored
+     - GitHub Actions workflows can be triggered manually

+---

-### Phase 4: LLM Integration
+### Phase 3: LLM Integration
 - [ ] OpenAI GPT-4 API integration
 - [ ] Prompt template management system
 - [ ] Code review prompt engineering